lennonYe/Spatial_reasoning_baseline/README.md

-# Baseline Code for Spatial Reasoning Project
+# Baseline Code for Covision Project

 This repository provides baseline implementations for evaluating spatial reasoning using various visual feature extraction and matching methods.